vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 18.4 Sequence command readers

 Command code should resemble a driver interpreter.
-NDS and Capcom SNES demonstrate the compiler-cursor form: one opcode switch reads source fields and appends the command's effects in order.
+NDS, Capcom SNES, and Konami SNES demonstrate the compiler-cursor form: one opcode switch reads source fields and appends the command's effects in order.
 Returning the event compiles discovery and playback behavior together, replacing separate metadata, operand, flow, and execution switches.
-Akao, Akao SNES, and Konami SNES still use normal cursor switches through the old adapter.
+Akao and Akao SNES still use normal cursor switches through the old adapter.

 The compiler-cursor form is the target because it keeps ordinary commands near the original interpreter's size while retaining source-free VM execution.
 It avoids a command class, visitor, command table, and universal operation taxonomy.

 `CompilerCursor` owns checked field reads, source metadata, truncation, ordered generated actions, and the small set of literal VM/output operations.
 Formats own the opcode switch, conversions, persistent `TrackState`, and concrete `Playback` methods.
 Chained and separate calls are two layouts of the same imperative authoring paradigm.

+Compiled dialects may also provide typed track initialization, a typed per-tick `Playback::tick()`, and a typed whole-sequence prepass state.
+The shared VM performs that prepass by executing the already-compiled commands, so formats can collect history-dependent ranges without reopening bytes or maintaining a second control-flow interpreter.
+Konami SNES uses this for vibrato controller ceilings.

 ### 18.5 Where complexity still appears